VignanTej/teltonika-eye-homeassistant/esphome/MQTT_CONFIG_GUIDE.md

 ## Overview

 The Teltonika Gateway includes MQTT support for publishing sensor data to your MQTT broker.
-MQTT credentials are configured directly in YAML using the `secrets.yaml` file for security.
+MQTT credentials are configured statically in YAML using the `secrets.yaml` file.
+Changes to MQTT settings require recompiling and reflashing the firmware.

+**Note:** As of the latest version, runtime MQTT configuration via the web UI has been removed to ensure compilation stability.
+All MQTT settings must be configured in `secrets.yaml` before compilation.

 ## Quick Setup